 Sometimes called “splinter products,” tripwire products are inexpensive products that are easy to sell (meaning that leads will buy them without needing to talk with your team).

-Tripwire products help get clients to purchase your main product by giving them a taste of what you offer and showing them your willingness to offer value at such a low price.
+Tripwire products help encourage clients to purchase your main product by giving them a taste of what you offer and showing them your willingness to offer value at such a low price.
 When a lead purchases your tripwire product, you know that they’re serious about what you have to offer, and you can qualify them accordingly.

 For example, say you’re in the life-coaching business.
 You could sell an ebook for $10 that contains some of your best strategies.
 When leads buy that ebook, you know they’re far more likely to buy your coaching services because they’ve already taken an action that indicates a strong interest.
 When people pull out their wallets and buy something from you, they become much more likely to buy again — so you know that it’s worth your time to follow up with them.